 - If the scheduled test run is recurring, select whether to delete all instances or edit the scheduled run to remove specific test runs.

-These steps lets you configure the e-mail notification you will receive upon test list completion.
+These steps lets you configure the e-mail notification sent upon test list completion.

 Always - receive a notification no matter what the result, pass or fail.